Litigation Assistant / Paralegal

 - Experience using Microsoft Word, Outlook, Adobe Acrobat, and Excel

-Preference given to applicants with prior paralegal experience in any of the following
+Preference given to applicants with a Paralegal Certification or prior paralegal experience in any of the following:

 - Completing ECF filings